Western must-haves (but can't-affords)

 When I was visiting the Buffalo Bill Western Museum in Cody, Wyoming (as one does) I saw the Winchester ’73 that James Stewart struggled so hard for in the eponymous movie.
 It had “Jimmie Stewart” engraved on the butt.
 You gotta have a rifle to complement the Colt, and that one is probably the most famous rifle of all, movies with Sharps, Springfields and what have you notwithstanding.
 I don’t guess Mr. Stills can auction museum pieces but he asked, so I’m telling him.

 And before we leave firearms, a derringer is a must-have.
 But which one?
 There’s the rub.
-Its owner must have been a crooked gambler or shady saloon owner.
+Its owner must have been a crooked gambler or shady saloon lady.
 Maybe one that Victor Jory used.
 Yep, that’d do.

 Handy to have up your sleeve